 There is no written dress code, but you are expected to attend classes dressed in a way which is generally acceptable.
 You are also expected to be "dressed for the occasion" when going on a site visit or undertaking a Cooperative Education Project.
-You may be prevented from going on site visits if the staff member is of the opinion that you're not dressed for the occasion.
-In specific courses, a "dress code" and standard is required.
-These will be detailed in the Programme Handbook and Course Outline.
+You may be prevented from going on site visits if the staff member is of the opinion that you're not dressed in an appropriately professional manner.
+All details around dress code will be explained in class.